Daily Music Writing Project

 Weave it into your daily schedule.
 Make it routine.
 Don’t allow time to “think about it” or give excuses.
 Just do it.

 Along with doing it daily, I believe in making many.
-Don’t spend time perfecting one piece of work.
-Repeat the process.
 Recall the parable of the pottery class.
 Conclusion: quantity leads to quality.

-You can just declare your intention, like I’m doing now, and buld your own tribe to give support and feedback.
+You can just declare your intention, like I’m doing now, and build your own tribe to give support and feedback.

 Making time